bataole80/bataole80/README.md

 ***This repository represents the current progress of my Python learning activities, tasks and projects***

+## Current tasks
+- [x]: create a README.md file which will be an introduction to the GitHub repository (technical portfolio)
+- [ ]: programming with user-defined functions task
+- [ ]: handling strings, lists and dictionaries task

 ## 2024 goals

 - finish the software engineering course
 - apply the new knowledge in work

 > [!NOTE]
 > This is for Part 2: Practical Task 2